nvh/NVHTarGzip/README.md

 ## Todo

-Compressing files is currently not supported.
+Add streaming support (`NSStream`).
+This would allow the usage of an intermediate file for `tar.gz` packing and unpacking, thus speeding things a bit.

 Pull requests are welcome!

 ## Installation

-NVHTarGzip is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+*NVHTarGzip* is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your `Podfile`:

 ```ruby
 pod "NVHTarGzip"